Step 8: Parallel Computing

-Hub enables you to easily run computations in parallel and significantly accelerate your data processing workflows.
-This example primarily focuses on parallel dataset uploading, and other use cases such as dataset transformations can be found in this tutorial.
+Deep Lake enables you to easily run computations in parallel and significantly accelerate your data processing workflows.
+This example primarily focuses on parallel dataset uploading.

-The first step for running parallel computations is to define a function that will run in parallel by decorating it using
+The first step is to define a function that will run in parallel by decorating it using

-file_to_hub converts data from files into hub format, just like in Step 2: Creating Hub Datasets Manually.
+file_to_deeplakeconverts data from files into Deep Lake format, just like in Step 2: Creating Hub Datasets Manually.
 If you have not completed Step 2, please download and unzip the example image classification dataset below:

 In all functions decorated using